 Community Room / Collaborative Work Space

-When not in use for physics courses (typically evenings, nights and weekends), the introductory physics lab serves as a collaborative work space and physics community room, where:
+When not in use for physics courses, the introductory physics lab serves as a collaborative work space and physics community room, where:

 Specialty Physics Labs